daxeel/pypixoto/README.md

 # Installation
 ## Installation of dependency
 pypixoto is using beautifulsoup4.
-So, before installing pypixoto you need to install beautifulsoup.
+So, before installing pypixoto you need to install beautifulsoup.<br>
 <code>pip install beautifulsoup4</code>
 ## Installation of pypixoto
 ##### Install using pip